catid/snowshoe/README.md

 which is determined during testing.
 The actual processor cycles are typically at a higher Turbo Boost frequency under load, which varies unpredictably.
 The median of 10,000 measurements is taken, and repeat measurements indicate that they are accurate to ~100 cycles.
+I was able to demonstrate that the Sandy Bridge cycle counts on my laptop and desktop matched with TB off.

 + To disable TB on Mac, use [DisableTurboBoost](https://github.com/nanoant/DisableTurboBoost.kext).
 + To disable TB on Windows, edit the BIOS settings.